• Skip to primary navigation

 • All purpose flour - regular unbleached all-purpose flour makes the best cookies with a chewy texture.

 • Cocoa powder - It's worth it to have good cocoa powder for these cookies!
-It’s the main flavour and you want it to shine so use the best you can find.
+It's the main flavor and you want it to shine so use the best you can find.
 I love to use this Dutch Process cocoa powder for this recipe.

 • Espresso powder - it adds really nice depth and heightened roasted notes to these cookies which enhances the chocolate taste.
 It is optional and you can leave it out.
 See the FAQ section below to find out how this will affect the cookies.